Homestuck126/bns-java-client/itm-bns-sample/doc/quick_start_en.md

 ----
-Quickstarts is now complete.
-Next, learn how to build your own CMD.
+Quickstart is now complete.
+Next, we learn how to build our own CMD.

 ## Next Steps